FYS1001 – Introduction to Physics

 Without a knowledge of basic high school physics, students must expect the course to be demanding.

-The course extends over one full semester with 6 hours of teaching per week (2 hours of lectures and 4 hours of seminars).
+The course extends over one full semester with 6 hours of teaching per week:

-There will be two groups of two hours each week, where one group is a seminar with practical, numerical and theoretical excersises, and the other will be a problem solving session.
+- 4 hours of seminars: There will be two groups of two hours each week.
+One group is a seminar with practical, numerical and theoretical exercises, the other is a problem solving session.

-- Participation in seminar (1 point each, 15 possible)
+- Participation in seminars (1 point each, 15 possible)

-- Participation in problem solving group (1 point each, 15 possible)
+- Participation in problem-solving groups (1 point each, 15 possible)

 Examination support material